SAT and TOEFL: What You Need to Know About Each Test

 The TOEFL and SAT are different tests, but there are a few areas in which they overlap.
 For one thing, in many cases, they're both required for international or (some) ESL students applying to college in the US.
 As admissions tests, they demand a good deal of preparation and planning.
 Before even preparing to take the tests, you need to understand their scoring scales and what scores you need to get into college.

 Since both tests require an advanced level of English, any preparation you do for one will help you to some extent on the other.
 The Reading sections especially have some overlap, requiring you to read college-level passages and comprehend their main idea and details.
 Both tests also ask you to edit the structure, flow, and meaning of a passage.
-As you read above, this commonality means that some colleges will waive the TOEFL requirement if students can demonstrate their English language skills by scoring highly on SAT verbal.
+As you read above, this commonality means that some colleges will waive the TOEFL requirement if students can demonstrate their English language skills by scoring highly on SAT Reading & Writing.

 The TOEFL is especially unique due to its Listening and Speaking sections.
 These two sections are specifically geared to measure the English language level of test-takers.
 While the TOEFL is all about the English language, the SAT is half math.
 It wants to make sure you meet certain benchmarks as a math student and can demonstrate your problem-solving skills.